-For a joint preparation of the visit, all delegates meet for a four-day seminar in the Netherlands.
+For a joint preparation of the visit, all delegates meet for a digital seminar in September 2021.
 Here, they can gather in-depth knowledge about the media market as well as the political landscape of their neighbouring country.

 During the first week of the programme those delegates who need more in-depth language training take part in an IJP sponsored intensive language course.
-During the joint final meeting in Berlin delegates receive the opportunity to exchange their experiences and make new contacts with their colleagues, many of them stay in touch far beyond the framework of the programme.
+During the joint final (digital) meeting delegates receive the opportunity to exchange their experiences and make new contacts with their colleagues, many of them stay in touch far beyond the framework of the programme.
 An annual Alumni meeting is another opportunity to discuss common ground and stay in touch.

 The delegates of the German-Dutch Journalists' programme receive an award of 3,500 Euro from IJP.
 The sum is expected to cover travel and accommodation costs as well as most of the food costs.
 A certain amount of own funds is presumed.
 Payment for the work at the host media is not expected.